openbmc/openbmc/upstream-layers/yocto-docs/documentation/transitioning-to-a-custom-environment.rst

    that you've downloaded.
 Be aware that some BSPs may not be immediately supported on the very latest release, but they will be eventually.

-   You might want to start with the build specification that Poky provides (which is reference embedded distribution) and then add your newly chosen layers to that.
+   You might want to start with the build specification that :term:`Poky` provides (which is reference embedded distribution) and then add your newly chosen layers to that.
 Here is the information :ref:`about adding layers
    <dev-manual/layers:Understanding and Creating Layers>`.